 What is the main train station in Leeds?
-Leeds Station is the main arrival point for those travelling to city via. train.
+Leeds City Railway Station is the main arrival point for those travelling to the city by train.

 How to get from Leeds Station to the city centre?
-Getting form Leeds station into the centre is simple.
-There is a car park at the station with pick up and drop off points, as well as a taxi rank.
+Getting from Leeds station into the centre is simple.
+There is a car park at the station with pick-up and drop-off points, as well as a taxi rank.
 From Monday to Saturday there is a bus service to the city centre.

 An average meal in a restaurant in Leeds costs 16.5% more than in the rest of the country.

 Prices in Leeds are on average 4.1% higher than in the other cities in United Kingdom.

 Public transport in Leeds costs around 18.9% more than national average.

 A night in a hotel in Leeds is about the same price on average compared to the rest of United Kingdom.

 |22/11/2015||09:00 - 13:04||£63.47|